itsastutiii/mehfilytics/README.md

 🌙 Mehfilytics investigates whether distinct performance based acoustic regimes emerge within Qawwali music, using audio-only, unsupervised analysis and a Big Data Analytics style pipeline.

-This project deliberately studies how Qawwali is performed rhythm, percussion, vocal activity, and intensity; not lyrics, devotion, or religious semantics(yet!).
+This project deliberately studies how Qawwali is performed (focus on rhythm, percussion, vocal activity, and intensity) not lyrics, devotion, or religious semantics (yet!).
 All interpretations are grounded strictly in acoustic evidence.

+This version of the project is an outline of something cooler -- for now, it is primarily for BDA Lab, but a longer term goal of this project can be a whole lot prettier.

 ## Objective
-To determine whether unsupervised clustering of mid-level acoustic features can reveal recurring performance regimes in Qawwali music, and to operationalize the results within a Spark-compatible analytics pipeline.
+To determine whether unsupervised clustering of mid-level acoustic features can reveal recurring performance regimes in Qawwali music, and to operationalize the results within a Spark compatible analytics pipeline.

 **Key constraints**:
-- Audio-only (no lyrics or semantic metadata)
+- Audio only (no lyrics or semantic metadata)
 - Unsupervised (no labels, no classifiers)
 - Interpretive but non-declarative (descriptive regimes, not genre tags)